avatao/avatao-blog/_posts/2017-2-21-Interview-Tamas-Koczka-SpamAndHex.md

 author_web: "http://www.crysys.hu/~pek/"
 ---

 We are more than happy to welcome [Tamás Koczka (aka "KT")](https://twitter.com/koczkatamas) who is one of the key members of the [CrySyS Student Core](https://blog.avatao.com/How-SpamAndHex-became-top-hacker-team-3/) so that of the [!SpamAndHex](https://blog.avatao.com/How-SpamAndHex-became-top-hacker-team-3/) team also.
-As the captain of !SpamAndHex and the main player of the team he took part approximately 80 CTF events (including 7 finals abroad), solving hundreds of challenges from various topics of information security.
+As the captain of !SpamAndHex and the main player of the team he participated approximately 80 CTF events (including 7 finals abroad) solving hundreds of challenges from various topics in information security.
 He currently works as a security engineer at [Tresorit](https://tresorit.com), a CrySyS spin-off.
-As one of the earliest coworkers of Tresorit, he helped providing real security and keeping their privacy to hundreds of thousands of users.
+As one of the earliest coworkers at Tresorit, he helped providing real security and keeping their privacy to hundreds of thousands of users.

 Here is his story.
 <!--excerpt-->